-As an investigational HIV drug, vedolizumab belongs to a group of drugs called α₄β₇ integrin antagonists. α₄β₇ integrin antagonists block an immune cellcalled α₄β₇.3 The α₄β₇ receptor is thought to have an important role in directing HIV into gut tissues.6
+As an investigational HIV drug, vedolizumab belongs to a group of drugs called α₄β₇ integrin antagonists. α₄β₇ integrin antagonists block an immune cell 4called α₄β₇.3 The α₄β₇ receptor is thought to have an important role in directing HIV into gut tissues.

-Researchers are currently studying whether vedolizumab can help people with HIV maintain control of theirlevels.4,5
+Researchers are currently studying whether vedolizumab can help people with HIV maintain control of theirlevels.5–7

 Study Name: NCT03577782

-Purpose: The purpose of this study is to evaluate whether vedolizumab plus (ART) can help people who have never taken HIV medicines control their viral load levels during a of ART.4
+Purpose: The purpose of this study was to evaluate the safety of vedolizumab and whether vedolizumab plus (ART) could help people who had never taken HIV medicines control their viral load levels during an of ART.2,5,8

 Study Names: HAVARTI; NCT03147859